Skip to main content

 - **The swap test**: Would replacing your fonts and colors with a generic dark theme make this indistinguishable from a template?
 If yes, push the aesthetic further.

-- **No overflow**: Resize the browser to different widths.
-No content should clip or escape its container.
-Every grid and flex child needs `min-width: 0`.
+- **No overflow**: every grid and flex child needs `min-width: 0` β€” `grep` the child selectors and confirm it, since one missing declaration is what clips content at narrow widths.
 Side-by-side panels need `overflow-wrap: break-word`.
-Never use `display: flex` on `<li>` for marker characters β it creates anonymous flex items that can't shrink, causing lines with many inline `<code>` badges to overflow.
+Never use `display: flex` on `<li>` for marker characters β€” it creates anonymous flex items that can't shrink, causing lines with many inline `<code>` badges to overflow.
 Use absolute positioning for markers instead.
 See the Overflow Protection section in `./references/css-patterns.md`.

 ## Anti-Patterns (AI Slop)